 Whether students enter the University of Tennessee with a declared major or as exploratory status, many will change majors at least once before a degree is granted.
-With so many possibilities available and a lifetime of work ahead, Career Services encourages all students to invest time in planning to achieve academic and career success.
+With so many possibilities available and a lifetime of work ahead, the Center for Career Development encourages all students to invest time in planning to achieve academic and career success.

 You can meet with a Career Counselor to discuss your major and career options.
 Together you can decide what next steps are best for you.
 Call us at 974-5435 to make an appointment.
 We are open Monday-Friday, 8am-5pm.

 The process of choosing a major or career often begins with self-assessment.
 Consider taking one of the assessments described below to learn more about your Interests, Personality, Skills & Abilities, and Values.
 After taking one or more assessments, meet with a career counselor to discuss your results and generate ideas for majors and careers to research.
 Keep in mind that no single test can tell you “what you should be” and that successful career planning may require more than one appointment.